BigDataAnalyticsGroup/mutable-ResultDB/mutable_fork_resultdb/README.md

     - Once installed, set the _shared\_buffers_ value to 16 GiB and _work\_mem_ to 1 GiB.
 There are multiple ways to [set parameters](https://www.postgresql.org/docs/current/config-setting.html).

         For the experiments, we changed the parameters via the configuration file `postgresql.conf`.
-        The configuration file is usually contained in the database cluster's data directory, e.g. `/usr/local/var/postgresql/` on MacOS or `/var/lib/postgres/data/` on Linux.
+        The configuration file is usually contained in the database cluster's data directory, e.g. `/usr/local/var/postgresql/` on macOS or `/var/lib/postgres/data/` on Linux.
         Make sure to restart your server after changing the values.

     - Create the databases and import the data.